 “Verily, the closest in resemblance to Rasulullah (sallallahu alayhi wasallam), in posture, mannerisms and character is indeed Ibn Umm ‘Abd (Hadhrat Ibn Mas’ood), from the time that he emerges from his house till he returns to it.”
 (Saheeh al-Bukhari)

 The books of Fiqh and Tafseer of the authoritative scholars of all Madh-habs are replete with reference to the final act of the Sahabah (radhiyallahu anhum) eventually prohibiting women from the Masjid.
-The only difference amongst the Aimmah Mujtahideen (the leading Imams of the Salaf-us-Saaliheen) and early Fuqaha remained with regard to age-old women (al-Ajooz ul-Kabeer – Great-Grandma age).
+The ikhtilaaf amongst the Aimmah Mujtahideen (the leading Imams of the Salaf-us-Saaliheen) and early Fuqaha on this issue pertained mainly to age-old women (al-Ajooz ul-Kabeer – Great-Grandma age).
 While some of the Fuqaha permitted Great-Grandmas to attend the mosque for Jam’aat, others restricted the permission only to the night prayers.

-However, with regards to younger women, there was eventually complete unanimity on the prohibition of their emergence to come to the Masjids.
-Any narration which indicates that young women attended the Masjid, refers to the early period of the Sahabah (radhiyallahu anhum) during which the strict conditions upon which Rasulullah’s (sallallahu alayhi wasallam) initial permission were based, were still being met widely.
+However, with regards to younger women, there was eventually a general agreement on the prohibition of their emergence to come to the Masjids.
+Any narration which indicates that young women attended the Masjid, refers to the early period of the Ummah during which the strict conditions upon which Rasulullah’s (sallallahu alayhi wasallam) initial permission were based, were still being met widely.

-THE BASIS OF THE FATWA ON WHICH IJMA’ (CONSENSUS) WAS BASED
+THE BASIS OF THE FATWA ON WHICH CONSENSUS WAS BASED

-For Fourteen hundred years the Fuqaha of all Madh-habs have continued to issue the Fatwa of Prohibition on women attending the Eidgah and Masjids, based on the Ijma’ (consensus) of the Salaf-us-Saaliheen, including the Sahabah (radhiyallahu anhum), who ALL understood that the initial dispensation (permission) granted by Rasulullah (sallallahu alayhi wasallam) was completely dependent on the fulfilment of pre-conditions set by Rasulullah (sallallahu alayhi wasallam) himself.
+For Fourteen hundred years the Fuqaha have continued to issue the Fatwa of Prohibition on women attending the Eidgah and Masjids, based on the Ijma’ (consensus) of the Salaf-us-Saaliheen, including the Sahabah (radhiyallahu anhum), that the initial dispensation (permission) granted by Rasulullah (sallallahu alayhi wasallam) was completely dependent on the fulfilment of pre-conditions set by Rasulullah (sallallahu alayhi wasallam) himself.

 Even intellectually deficient ignoramuses have the capacity to understand the simple principle that when the pre-conditions of a particular dispensation are no longer met adequately, the original dispensation no longer applies.
 Hence, when the pre-conditions for the permission for women to go to the Eidgah and Masjids were no longer being met adequately during the era of Hadhrat Umar (radhiyallahu anhu), the permission was cancelled in phases.